 My grandmother, may she rest in peace, smoked.
 A lot.
 Being a religious Jew the only time she didn’t smoke was on the Sabbath.
 She smoked from around the age of 16 until 91.
 She lived in England and because the government increased taxes on cigarettes, she quit.
 She died at age 93 of “old age”.
 It was really complications from pneumonia.
 We joked that quitting smoking killed her.
 My mother, on the other hand, wasn’t so lucky.
 She didn’t smoke nearly as much as her mother but died of lung cancer at age 78.
 Why?
 What makes one person with almost identical genetics die from lung cancer?
 What makes one person keep getting sick over and over?
 I’m often asked, how does mind body healing work?
 How do we heal mind, body, and spirit?
+How do one get to optimal health?
 I want to try to help others understand the process.
 It isn’t necessarily because of exposure to a pathogen though.
 There are many reasons why there are people who don’t get sick at all and people who get sick often.
 There are physical, emotional, and even spiritual reasons that people have imbalances.

 Why am I Always Sick?